 The Board has a formal schedule of matters specifically reserved for its decision-making, which includes the annual budget, strategy and long term business objectives, major projects and contracts, and significant capital expenditure.
 Certain matters are delegated to the three Committees of the Board in accordance with their respective Charters.

-The Board comprises seven members, of which three are independent non-executive Directors.
+The Board comprises six members, of which four are independent non-executive Directors.
 Biographical details are available under Board of Directors The biographies demonstrate a wide range of experience and skills enabling the Board members to discharge their responsibilities and to bring independent judgement on matters of strategy, performance and standards of conduct which are important to the success of the exchange.

 As part of its nomination responsibilities identified in its Charter, the Nomination and Remuneration Committee is responsible for assessing the independence of non-executive Directors for recommendation to the Board.
 This assessment is carried out by the completion and submission of an Independence Review Questionnaire by each nominated non-executive Director and annually by all non-executive Directors.